-Lead paint poisoning injuries most often strike children, who are vulnerable to even trace amounts of this toxic chemical.
-Adults can also suffer lead-based paint poisoning.
+Lead paint poisoning continues to affect young children and adults – even though the U.S. EPA banned the use of lead in paint in 1978.
+Lead is an accumulative toxin that particularly affects young children with developing brains and bodies.
 Exposure through ingestion or inhalation can leave victims with severe nervous system and brain damage and a host of physical, mental, and emotional difficulties.

 If you suspect that you, your child, or another loved one may have lead paint poisoning, contact a lead paint poisoning injury lawyer.

-Although the U.S. Environmental Protection Agency (EPA) originally banned lead-based paint in 1978, remnants of this toxic material remain in homes and commercial buildings across the United States.
+In 1978, the U.S. Environmental Protection Agency (EPA) banned lead-based paint for consumer uses.
+Nonetheless, lead paint remains in millions of older homes and commercial buildings across the United States.